On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution Method: Conclusion

 \section{Conclusion}

-In this paper, we conducted a critical study of solar PV parameter estimation from a perspective distinct from the majority of existing work.
-We tried to address two essential issues that have seldom been attempted in the current literature.
-In regard to the two most widely used benchmark datasets, the globally minimum RMSE for the SDM and a reasonably tight upper bound for the DDM were certified rigorously with a deterministic interval analysis based branch and bound (B\&B) algorithm.
+In this paper, we tried to address two essential issues of PV parameter estimation that have seldom been attempted in the current literature.
+With the two most widely used benchmark datasets, the globally minimum RMSE for the SDM and a reasonably tight upper bound for the DDM were certified rigorously by an interval analysis based B\&B algorithm.
 However, the running time of this interval B\&B algorithm is overly long for practical usages despite its theoretical guarantee.
-Next, we showed through extensive examination that, for the first time and somewhat surprisingly, a simple DE algorithm was able to locate the global minimum or at least attain the best known result.
-More importantly, the simple DE algorithm is indeed striking due to its favorable performance stability and its unmatched efficiency.
-Therefore, we suggest that a practitioner should start with the simple DE outlined in Algorithm \ref{alg: DE} as the first off-the-shelf tool, especially for real-time parameter estimation applications, where the environment keeps changing \citep{chen2016ParametersIdentificationa}.
+Next, we showed through extensive examination that, for the first time and somewhat surprisingly, a simple DE algorithm (Algorithm \ref{alg: DE}) was capable of locating the global minimum or at least attaining the best-known result.
+Moreover, the simple {and easy-to-tune} DE algorithm is distinguished by its favorable performance stability and unmatched efficiency.
+Our findings imply that, unfortunately, many existing metaheuristics for PV parameter estimation might be overly complicated and risk over-engineering.
+We suggest that a practitioner start with the simple DE as the off-the-shelf tool, especially in real-time parameter estimation scenarios.
+Our code is available at \url{https://github.com/ShuhuaGao/rePVest} to ease reproduction.